What is the vapor products tax?

 Yes.
 You can create, save, and edit a return in My Tax Account for up to two years.
 This means that you do not have to enter an entire month's worth of transactions at once.
 You can enter transactions for the period on a daily or weekly basis.
 You can save your progress and edit previous entries.

 Microsoft Excel spreadsheets are available below to assist with filing your returns in My Tax Account.
 Download and save the appropriate spreadsheet to your computer and begin entering your transaction data.
-When you are ready to file your return, you can upload the data from the spreadsheet directly into My Tax Account.
+When you are ready to file your return, you can upload the transaction detail from the spreadsheet directly into My Tax Account.
 Data for other areas of the tax returns (other schedules) must be entered directly into My Tax Account.
 See the User Guideline below for additional information about using the Excel spreadsheet.

-Entering the manufacturer information requires a significant amount of keying (address, FEIN).
 Is there a way to autofill the manufacturer's address and FEIN?

 Not at this time; however, My Tax Account allows the user to duplicate lines of reported data and make necessary changes to the duplicated data, which may reduce the amount of keying required.
 Utilizing the downloadable Excel template may also address this concern.
 Data can be copied and pasted into the Excel template and then uploaded into My Tax Account.